mikemartin/coatesgroup/content/collections/pages/careers.md

     url: 'https://jobs.lever.co/coatesgroup?utm_source=CoatesCareersPage&utm_medium=Button+Clicks+&utm_campaign=Lever+'
   -
     id: mdffwaol
-    title: 'Important Recruitment Update'
+    title: 'Fraud Alert: Employment Scam Advisory'
     article:
       -
         type: paragraph
         content:
           -
             type: text
-            text: "We’ve been made aware that individuals or organisations are falsely claiming to represent Coates Group and discussing\_illegitimate\_role opportunities.\_"
+            text: "It has come to our attention that unauthorised individuals are impersonating our company and reaching out to job seekers through fraudulent emails, falsely claiming to represent Coates.
+These emails often request personal information and appear to come from domains that are not affiliated with our organisation, such as\_coatesgroupcareer.com."
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Here’s what to expect from our real recruitment process:'
+            text: 'We take this matter very seriously.
+Coates has reported these incidents to law enforcement and is cooperating with the ongoing investigation.
+We are committed to protecting the integrity of our recruitment process and the privacy of our applicants.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: "\_Please be advised of the following:"
       -
         type: bulletList
         content: